right-rudder/truflight/src/content/blog/helicopter-license-in-texas-what-you-need-to-know.md

 ## The Path to Your Helicopter License in Texas

 Earning your **helicopter license in Texas** opens the door to adventure, career opportunities, and personal achievement.
-At TruFlight Academy, we guide you through every step of the process—from your very first discovery flight to advanced commercial training.
+At TruFlight Academy, we guide you through every step of the process, from your very first discovery flight to advanced commercial training.

 Here’s what you need to know before getting started.